labbsr0x/bindman-dns-webhook/README.md

 # Samples
 Two samples are provided in the `samples` folder.

 - **client**: demonstrates how one can leverage the client library to communicate with the DNS manager webhook APIs.
-It is configured via the `SANDMAN_DNS_MANAGER_ADDRESS` and `SANDMAN_REVERSE_PROXY_ADDRESS` environment variables which, respectively, defines the address of the manager instance and the address of the reverse proxy that will handle requests to the Sandman services.
-It also expects the `SANDMAN_DNS_TAGS` environment variable to be defined, denoting which tags it is responsible for handling.
+It is configured via the `BINDMAN_DNS_MANAGER_ADDRESS` and `BINDMAN_REVERSE_PROXY_ADDRESS` environment variables which, respectively, defines the address of the manager instance and the address of the reverse proxy that will handle requests to the Sandman services.
+It also expects the `BINDMAN_DNS_TAGS` environment variable to be defined, denoting which tags it is responsible for handling.

 - **hook**: demonstrates how one can leverage the hook library to receive requests modifying the DNS records it manages.

-A postman collection is provided (`samples/sandman-dns-webhook-samples.postman_collection.json`) thats lays out the available apis and how to communicate with them.
+A postman collection is provided (`samples/bindman-dns-webhook-samples.postman_collection.json`) thats lays out the available apis and how to communicate with them.

 To build and run the samples just type `docker-compose up` from the samples folder.